A bill to amend the Energy Policy Act of 2005 to provide for a smart energy and water efficiency management pilot program.

 Length: 8 pages

-This bill was introduced on August 1, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 1, 2017, in a previous session of Congress, but it did not receive a vote.

 Mar 26, 2015